SamMcGreig/RCA/README.md

 Please download the blast database in the ICTV folder and point the `--ictv_db` parameter to the ICTV_viruses.fasta file.

+Please download the adapters.fa  the `--adapters` parameter to this file.

 Please activate the conda environment before running the scripts.

 Usage: